 New (and Unreachable) Heights: Making Room for Drones in JBCI’s Toolbox

-Mike first brought his interest in drones to a team meeting last year when staff was asked to suggest technologies for the firm to invest in.
+“It’s exciting to spearhead the use of new technology at our company,” says Mike.
+“It is an important step for us to add yet another tool to help our clients.”
+Mike first brought his interest in drones to a team meeting when staff was asked to suggest technologies for the firm to invest in.
 Drones were not the only investment JBCI made that came out of that meeting.
 The staff decided to invest significantly in new printing software and hardware and purchase a fleet of new tablets to make field reporting easier.

-“I’ve only been here for a few months and I was supported by the team to go after this certification,” says Tyler.
+“I was only here for a few months and I was supported by the team to go after this certification,” says Tyler.
 “There were some mentions of drone usage in school but now that I am in the field, I understand why this technology can be extremely helpful in certain situations.”

 JBCI plans to support the certification for all members of the engineering department so drones become as incorporated into site visits as our tablets.